 The Mukesh-Raj Kapoor pair gave Hindi cinema some of its most remembered songs.
-The partnership with Raj Kapoor started with Aag (1948) where Raj’s feelings of despondency and despair were vividly caught by Mukesh in Ram Ganguly’s composition Zinda Hoon Is Tarah, and ended with RD Burman’s Ek Din Bik Jayega in the film Dharam Karam (1975).
-In its course was an endless list of hits.
-Among them are the evergreen songs of Awara (1951), Shree 420 (1955), Parvarish (1958), Anadi (1959), Sangam (1964), and Mera Naam Joker (1970).
+Mukesh’s voice fitted Raj Kapoor’s on-screen persona perfectly and it is difficult to distinguish the actor and the singer in their numerous songs together.
+The partnership with Kapoor started with Aag (1948) where Kapoor’s feelings of despondency and despair were vividly caught by Mukesh in Ram Ganguly’s composition Zinda Hoon Is Tarah, and ended with RD Burman’s Ek Din Bik Jayega in the film Dharam Karam (1975).
+In between was an endless list of hit after hit.
+Among them are the evergreen songs of Awara (1951), Shree 420 (1955), Parvarish (1958), Anari (1959), Sangam (1964), and Mera Naam Joker (1970).
 Songs like Awaara Hoon, Mera Joota Hai Japani, Aansoo Bhari Hai, Sab Kuch Seekha Humne, Dost Dost Na Raha, Jane Kahan Gaye Woh Din and many more.
 Barring Parvarish, where Dattaram scored the music, in the other mentioned films, the inimitable team of Mukesh-Raj Kapoor-Shankar-Jaikishen-Shailendra-Hasrat Jaipuri was responsible for producing one memorable hit after another for almost two and a half decades starting from Barsaat in 1949.

 It was finally with Yeh Mera Deewanapan Hai from Yahudi (1958), that Mukesh finally came back with a bang.
 Other hits songs that year from Madhumati, Parvarish and Phir Subah Hogi meant there was now no turning back.
-Even SD Burman, who had not utilized Mukesh’s services for over a decade, composed those two masterpieces for him – Chal ri Sajni from Bombai ka Babu (1960) and O Jaanewale Ho Sake To Laut ke Aana from Bandini (1963).
+Even SD Burman, who had not utilized Mukesh’s services for over a decade following the Dev Anand-Suraiya starrer Vidya (1948), composed those two masterpieces for him – Chal Ri Sajni from Bombai Ka Babu (1960) and O Jaanewale Ho Sake To Laut Ke Aana from Bandini (1963).

 Mukesh thereafter flourished right through the 1960s and mid 1970s with soulful hits like Main to Ek Khwab Hoon (Himalay ki God Mein (1965)), Jeena Yahaan Marna Yahaan (Mera Naam Joker), Maine Tere Liye hi Saat Rang ke Sanpne Chune and Kahin Door Jab Din Dhal Jaaye (Anand), Main na Bhoolonga (Roti, Kapda Aur Makan (1974)) and of course Main Pal do Pal ka Shayar Hoon and Kabhi Kabhie Mere Dil Mein (Kabhi Kabhie (1976)).
 Apart from Raj Kapoor, he also made a most effective playback voice for Manoj Kumar.